UBC-biol525D/UBC-biol525D.github.io/Topic_8-9/readme.md

 * [Slides](./Topic 8mod.pdf)

 ## Daily Questions:
-1. For a site that is invariant in both populations (i.e. a locus with no variation), what is Fst?
+1. Whats the difference between QUAL and GQ?
 2. What effect does missing data have on a PCA?
+What about linkage?
-3. What is the average Fst between ARG and ANN samples in our dataset?
-Hint, SNPrelate can calculate Fst.
+3. What distinguishes PCA from Structure-based analyses?

 ### NOTE:
 * If you didn't complete creating _Chinook_GWAS.vcf.gz_ in Topic 7, you can copy it to ~/vcf from /mnt/data/vcf